-The Tax Impact of Dividends: A Guide for Singaporean Businesses
+The Tax Impact of Dividends: A Guide for Singapore Businesses

 Dividends are a vital aspect of corporate finance, representing a share of profits distributed to shareholders.
 Understanding the tax implications of dividends is crucial for Singaporean businesses, as it can significantly influence financial planning and investment strategies.